BennyFranco/ng-editable-table/README.md

 The structure of the event is `{id: number, cells: Array[]}`, the id works like an identificator of the row or some object, and the cells array saves the content of the each cell in the row.

+__`ng-editable-table` doesn't include an style, is designed to be formated with your site or application css__

 ### Default Format Example
 ```html
 <ng-editable-table [table-headers]="tableHeaders"